 CEPF encourages, and works to empower, its grantees to generate additional funding themselves, enabling them to extend the scope of their work and ensure that the solutions they have put in place will last.
 In many cases, their experience in successfully managing grants from CEPF opens doors to other funding organizations.

 Communities have received livelihood benefits such as improved access to clean water, improved land tenure and increased representation in decision-making processes.
-Additionally, more than 42,900 individuals have received cash benefits and more than 100,000 received training to boost nutrition, expand agricultural production and achieve other improvements.
+Additionally, more than 55,488 individuals have received cash benefits and almost 100,000 received training to boost nutrition, expand agricultural production and achieve other improvements.